Lubrum/Data_Analysis-Technical-Drawing/README.md

 all_data <- rbind(all_data, BALF)
 ```

-First, we removed the columns that have useless or redundant information about the students.
+I removed the columns that have useless or redundant information about the students.
-Now we check all columns looking for errors, inconsistent values, missing values and so on.
-We can call this step **data cleaning**.
+Now all columns are checked, looking for errors, inconsistent values, missing values and so on.
+This step is called **data cleaning**.

 ```R
 all_data$NOME_PESSOA[is.na(all_data$NOME_PESSOA)]